noahgift/data-engineering-and-dataops/projects.md

 #### Project #1: Write a Big Data Script that uses the Pandas API for Spark or Dask

+##### Goal:

+* Demonstrate you can build a microservice, notebook or command-line tool that talks to a big data system
+* Build a very simple system that follows the Microservice philosophy
+* Build a project that demonstrates you are a great hire for an organization that needs to do work with Big Data system

 [Example of Databricks end to end tutorial](https://learning.oreilly.com/videos/doing-mlops-with/062592022VIDEOPAIML/)

 ##### Targets